-Rajiv Chanrasekaran & Peter Finn, "U.S. Behind Secret Transfer of Terror Suspects,"
+Rajiv Chanrasekaran & Peter Finn, "U.S. Behind Secret Transfer of Terror Suspects," Wash.

-Wash.
 Post, Mar.
-11, 2002, at A1; see also Dana Priest, "Long Term Plan Sought for depend on arrangements between the United States and other countries, such as Egypt . .
+11, 2002, at A1; see also Dana Priest, "Long Term Plan Sought for Terror Suspects," Wash.
+Post, Jan.
+2, 2005, at A1 ("The transfers, called 'renditions," depend on arrangements between the United States and other countries, such as Egypt . . ., that agree to have local security services hold certain suspects in their facilities for interrogation by CIA and foreign liaison officers.").